GRDI-GenARCC/tutorials-and-workshops/Conda/README.md

    the package manager becomes unable to resolve the dependencies which will creates problems with your environment.
 To avoid this:
   - Do not install all your packages in your base environment
   - Create one environment for each pipeline/projects
-- Use meaningful name for your environments
+- Use meaningful names for your environments
 - Add your environment file (`.yml`) to your Git project.
 Your environment will change while you are working on your pipeline or project.

 <br>